ataylor89/Python/oop.md

 Thus an integer belongs to the class integer.
 The value 10 or 20 belongs to the class int.

 Thus a string belongs to the class string.
-The character sequence "hello world" belongs to the class string.
+The character sequence "hello world" belongs to the class str.

 Thus a dictionary belongs to the class dictionary.
 There are many brands of English dictionaries sold in bookstores, and all of these brands of dictionaries belong to the class dictionary.